Hi there! Welcome to the Terms and Conditions Page!

 - Buyers are responsible for giving the vendor the correct address and paying the asking price.
 If you don’t, you won’t get the product, and there isn’t much of anything that anyone can do.

-- Vendors are responsible for storing the products and shipping them to their buyers – though once it’s in the hands of the third-party service that will deliver it to the buyer, it isn’t the vendor’s responsibility since it is literally out of their hands.
+- The Print-on-Demand companies are responsible for storing the products and shipping them to their buyers – though once it’s in the hands of the third-party service that will deliver it to the buyer, it isn’t the Print-on-Demand company’s responsibility since it is literally out of their hands.

-- If you have a conflict with a vendor, your problem is with them alone.
+- If you have a conflict with a Print-on-Demand company, your problem is with them alone.
 If you want a refund, you should return the item(s) in question, including paying for the shipping yourself.

-- Likewise, if you are a vendor and have a conflict with a client, the most I can do is delete accounts and make sure money is refunded.
+- Likewise, if you are a Print-on-Demand company and have a conflict with a client, the most I can do is delete accounts and make sure money is refunded.

 I reserve the right to refuse any translation or transliteration request without explanation.
 This is pretty rare, but usually involves requests that are ridiculously huge (I won’t translate the whole Silmarillion for you!) or material that makes me uncomfortable (I’m not going to translate your break-up letter to your ex!).
 If I refuse to do a translation, I’ll let you know, but I don’t have to explain why not.